taekion-org/Sawtooth-abft-consensus/README.md

 Asynchronous Byzantine Fault Tolerant (aBFT) Sawtooth Consensus Service
 ---------------------------------------------------------------------------------------------
-Developed by Taekion for [Hyperledger Sawtooth](https://www.hyperledger.org/use/sawtooth) v1.2
+Developed by Taekion specifically for [Hyperledger Sawtooth](https://www.hyperledger.org/use/sawtooth) v1.2

 What is this?
 -------------